JustinBeaudry/angular-qs/README.md

 ## Services and Filter
 * `qsProvider`, is injectable into your modules config block, currently only allows setting delimiter.
-* `qs`, the injectable query string parser and 'stringifier' service.
+* `qs`, the injectable query string parser and 'stringifier' service. qs.stringify uses $httpParamSerializer.
 * `locationSearch`, service replacement for $location.search() (which it defaults to if HTML5Mode is enabled), uses $window.location.search if available and a custom href parser if needed
 * `queryStringFilter`, filter for handling the use of query string parameters in angular templates